 - Books.
 It’s never too early for books.
 Did you know that reading to babies changes the way their brains develop and gives them a better chance at life?
 How cool is that?!
 You can watch a video about it here.
 Here are a couple of our favorites: Sandra Boynton books, Robert Munsch books, Bill Peet Books.

 - Clothes.
 Ok, I’m going, to be honest here: people love baby clothes and love buying baby clothes.
 The issue is that most of the clothes they give the baby, just aren’t practical.
-I always had plenty of dresses for my daughter and cute sweater vest outfits for my sons, but what I really needed were some basics: Sleepers, bodysuits, pants, socks, a jacket, and wool tie-on hat.
+I always had plenty of dresses for my daughter and cute sweater vest outfits for my sons, but what I really needed were some basics: Sleepers, bodysuits, pants, (Use the code “minimalism” to save!) socks, a jacket, and wool tie-on hat.

 - Meals.
 Dinners are great, but if the family has a good support network and is receiving meals, how about some easy breakfast and lunches?
 Yogurt parfaits, granola, artisan bread, butter and jam or bagels, and cream cheese are lovely gifts.